Chty-syq/RayTracing/README.md

 The code is based on C++17 standard, requiring at least cmake 3.25 version.

-Use the following command to pull dependence from github.
+Use the following command to pull dependence from their repositories.

 ``` bash
 git submodule init